Introduction to DDD Lite: When microservices in Go are not enough

 Domain-First approach

-If the project is complex enough, we can spend even 2-4 weeks to work on the domain layer, with just in-memory database implementation.
-In that case, we can explore the idea deeper and defer the decision to choose the database later.
-All our implementation is just based on unit tests.
+If the project is complex enough, we can spend 2-4 weeks working on the domain layer with just an in-memory database implementation.
+In that case, we can explore the idea deeper and defer the decision about which database to choose.
+All our implementation is based on unit tests.

-We tried that approach a couple of times, and it always worked nicely.
-It is also a good idea to have some timebox here, to not spend too much time.
+We’ve tried this approach several times, and it always worked nicely.
+It’s also a good idea to set a timebox here to avoid spending too much time.

-Please keep in mind that this approach requires a good relationship and a lot of trust from the business!
-If your relationship with business is far from being good, Strategic DDD patterns will improve that.
+Keep in mind that this approach requires a good relationship and a lot of trust from the business!
+If your relationship with business is far from good, Strategic DDD patterns will improve it.
 Been there, done that!

-To not make this article long, let’s just introduce the Repository interface and assume that it works. 😉 I will cover this topic more in-depth in the next article.
+To keep this article from getting too long, let’s just introduce the Repository interface and assume that it works. 😉 I’ll cover this topic more in-depth in the next article.

 type Repository interface {